morpheus65535/bazarr/frontend/README.md

 Format code for all files in `frontend` folder

-This command will automatic trigger when you commit codes to git.
+This command will be automatic triggered before any commits to git.
 Run manually if you modify `.prettierignore` or `.prettierrc`